-Core Course - V covers only 320 years in Indian history, beginning from 13th Cen. to 16th Cen CE.
-It will enable students to gather a better understanding on the foundation and consolidation of Delhi Sultanate under the Turko-Afgans.
-The course has been designed to shade light not only on the political structures of regional states like Vijaynagar and Bahmani but on their society, economy, art and architecture of the regional powers of the period as well.
+This course covers a period of approximately 500 years in Indian history, beginning from 13th c. to 18th c.
+CE.
+It will enable students to gather a better understanding on the foundation and consolidation of Delhi Sultanate under the Turko-Afghans and the subsequent establishment of the Mughal Empire.
+The course has been designed to shed light on the political structures of regional states like Vijayanagar and Bahamani.
 In addition, this will help the students to get in touch with the growth and evolution of religious and cultural developments in north as well as in south India during the period concerned.